Allegheny-Computer-Science-111-S2018/cs111s2018-practical6-starter/README.md

 ## Introduction

-This assignment requires a programmer to implement and test a Java program, called `RollAndSumDice`, that will produce textual output that rolls dice and performs simple mathematical operations on their output.
+This assignment requires a programmer to implement and test a Java program, called `RollDice`, that will produce textual output that rolls dice and performs simple mathematical operations on their output.
 Please see  the laboratory assignment sheet for more details.
-As verified by [Checkstyle](https://github.com/checkstyle/checkstyle), the source code for the `RollAndSumDice.java` file must adhere to all of the requirements in the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+As verified by [Checkstyle](https://github.com/checkstyle/checkstyle), the source code for the `RollDice.java` file must adhere to all of the requirements in the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).

-The source code in the `RollAndSumDice.java` file must also pass additional tests set by the [GatorGrader tool](https://github.com/gkapfham/gatorgrader).
+The source code in the `RollDice.java` file must also pass additional tests set by the [GatorGrader tool](https://github.com/gkapfham/gatorgrader).
 Specifically, GatorGrader will check the following characteristics of your
 implementation:

-* The `RollAndSumDice` program must:
+* The `RollDice` program must:
   * Contain at least seven single-line comments and two multi-line comments
   * Declare and use at least two variables of type `int`
   * Use appropriate methods of the `Math` class to perform mathematical operations